Nigga Please

-Nigga Please (stylized as N☆☆★A PLeASe) is the second studio album by American rapper and Wu-Tang Clan member Ol' Dirty Bastard.
+Nigga Please (stylized as N☆☆★A pLeASe) is the second and final studio album by American rapper and Wu-Tang Clan member Ol' Dirty Bastard.
 It was released on September 14, 1999, via Elektra Records.
 Recording sessions took place at Quad Recording Studios, at Chung King Studios and at 36 Chambers Studio in New York City, and at American Studios in Los Angeles.
 Production was handled by RZA, The Neptunes, Irv Gotti, Buddha Monk, Dat Nigga Reb, DL, Flavahood Productions, Mr. Fingers and True Master.
 It features guest appearances from 12 O'Clock, Kelis, La the Darkman, Lil' Mo, Pharrell Williams, Raison the Zukeeper, Shorty Shit Stain, and comedian Chris Rock.

 In the United States, the album debuted at number 10 on the Billboard 200 and number two on the Top R&B/Hip-Hop Albums with 93,000 copies sold in the first week.
 It was certified Gold by the Recording Industry Association of America on December 6, 1999.
 The album also peaked at number 59 in Germany and number 64 in the Netherlands.

 Its lead single, "Got Your Money", peaked at No. 11 in the UK, No. 33 in the US, No. 82 in France, No. 96 in the Netherlands, and was certified Silver by the British Phonographic Industry.
 The music video for "Got Your Money" was directed by Hype Williams.

 It was the last album to be released in ODB's lifetime before his death on November 13, 2004, due to complications of a drug overdose.